 The Litigation Externship I and II encompasses placements in private law practices.

 Public Interest Externship I and II

-The externship program also is offered in the Summer and is available to students who wish to pursue an externship outside the Birmingham area.
-First-time externship students must still take the Externship I course which will be offered either virtually or in a condensed manner prior to and/or after the summer externship.
+The externship program is also offered in the summer and is available both to students working locally and those working outside the Birmingham area.
+First-time externship students must still take the Externship I course which will be offered in-person prior to and/or after the summer externship.